Registration is OPEN! If you are interested in joining us as a Junior Counselor please contact Sara Horwitz at email@example.com

 Do you want to be a Junior Counselor?

-This summer you could be-
+This winter vacation you could be-

 - Spending time with one of our classroom animals and assist in the daily husbandry they require.